amyreyespdx/writing-samples/docs/sample-gsg.md

 *This writing sample is adapted from a Getting Started Guide that I created for an employer.
 I have removed or modified certain content for brevity and confidentiality.
 The sample is intended for review only; it is not a working set of instructions.*

-*The original guide was created in XMetaL/SDL Trisoft and published in HTML on the company's website.*
+*The original guide was created in DITA using XMetaL/SDL Trisoft and published in HTML on a website.
+I owned the document, which included writing and validating the content.*

 ## Getting Started Guide